 Betting on the probability that large groups of immigrants contain a few individuals with huge future potential makes as much sense as attempting to make a living by buying lottery tickets.

 Some people claim they have a beneficial effect because they are net tax payers.
-That assertion is it best subject to question and at worst factually inaccurate.
+That assertion is at best subject to question and at worst factually inaccurate.
 Consider that roughly 50 percent of our own population does not pay income tax.
-What percentage of these new people will have incomes the require them to pay taxes?
+What percentage of these new people will have incomes that require them to pay taxes?

 When we include the repatriation of American dollars to the countries that these people left, it becomes even harder to argue that people who cross the border illegally actually make a positive contribution to our economy.

 The political and economic plight of the many people attempting to come to the United States does not negate their intent for invasion.
 They plan — whether knowingly or not — to use the power of the federal government to “steal” the property of American citizens.
 They do not have the capability, with the resources they bring, to make a positive contribution to the United States economy.